Published On: May 17 2013 04:26:12 PM CDTUpdated On: May 20 2016 01:00:00 AM CDT

 2012: English singer-songwriter and musician Robin Gibb, one of three brothers who made up the disco group the Bee Gees, dies at the age of 62 in London, England, from from liver and kidney failure brought on by colorectal cancer.
 While he was a originally a backup singer in the Bee Gees, he eventually took on more lead singing duties, including singing lead vocals on tracks such as "Massachusetts," "I've Gotta Get a Message to You" and "I Started a Joke" and shared lead vocals on songs such as "Lonely Days" and "How Can You Mend a Broken Heart."

 2012: Abdelbaset al-Megrahi, the Libyan terrorist responsible for the 1988 Pan Am Flight 103 bombing over Lockerbie, Scotland, dies of prostate cancer at age 60 in Tripoli, Libya.
 Megrahi was convicted in 2001 of 270 counts of murder for the bombing and was sentenced to life imprisonment.
 However, the Scottish government freed Megrahi on Aug.
-20, 2009, after he was given around three months to live following a diagnosis of terminal prostate cancer.
+20, 2009, (seen here in white) after he was given around three months to live following a diagnosis of terminal prostate cancer.

-2011: Professional wrestler and actor "Macho Man" Randy Savage, who held 20 championships, including six world titles between the WWF and WCW, during a career that lasted more than three decades, dies of cardiac arrhythmia at the age of 58 in Seminole, Fla.
+2011: Professional wrestler and actor "Macho Man" Randy Savage, who held 20 championships, including six world titles between the WWF and WCW, during a career that lasted more than three decades, dies of cardiac arrhythmia at the age of 58 in Seminole, Florida.

 2011: The fantasy adventure movie "Pirates of the Caribbean: On Stranger Tides" opens in theaters.
 The movie, the fourth in a film franchise inspired by the Walt Disney theme park ride of the same name, featured Johnny Depp returning to the role of Capt.
 Jack Sparrow for a fourth time.
 The movie broke many box office records upon release and stands as the 11th highest-grossing film of all time worldwide when not adjusting for inflation, earning more than $1 billion worldwide.